jfroom/docker-compose-rails-selenium-example/README.md

 `docker compose test` Ensure the services are already 'up' in another terminal, or in detached mode, before running tests.

-`vnc://localhost:5900 password:secret` To interactive with and debug Selenium sessions, use VNC to connect to the Selenium service.
+`vnc://localhost:5900 password:secret` To watch the selenium tests run, use VNC to connect to the Selenium service.
 [VNC Viewer](https://www.realvnc.com/download/viewer/) works well, and on OS X Screen Sharing app is built-in.
+To interact and debug a browser session, add `byebug` into the test to stop the driver.

 # Docker Setup